reservoirinvest/lab/README.md

 1. Some Index symbols in IBKR is not available in NSE
 2. To check availability of symbols in NSE websites, refer: https://www.nseindia.com/products/content/derivatives/equities/fo_underlying_home.htm

-### 2. NSE option chain extraction
+### 2. NSE option chain extraction with underlying price

-STATUS: Complete
+STATUS: Completed

 This program extracts the expiries and option chain info from NSE website, based on:
    *zdata/df_nse_eq_symbols.pkl*